Art as Mentorship

 Empowering young people, through music, to write their own success stories.

-In our flagship program, young songwriters band together to write, produce, and release an original song!
+Young songwriters band together to write, produce, and release an original song!
 Students meet, ask questions, and learn from artists, musicians, and music industry professionals.
-Students will perform their original songs at our Youth Summer Concert!
+Students performed their original songs at our Youth Summer Concert!

 A NOTE FROM ENRIQUE